 Scientific studies on ginger’s impact on hair

 Several scientific studies have explored the impact of ginger on hair health.
-These studies suggest that while ginger may not directly stimulate hair growth, it does exhibit anti-inflammatory properties and can help improve scalp health.
+These studies suggest that while ginger may not directly stimulate hair growth, it does exhibit anti-inflammatory properties and can help improve scalp comfort for some people.

 Common misconceptions about ginger and hair damage